mworks/mworks/doc/reference/sysvars.rst

 #stimDisplayCapture
 ^^^^^^^^^^^^^^^^^^^

 Used to record captured stimulus display frames.
-To configure display frame capture, include a `Stimulus Display` device in your experiment, and set its ``capture_format`` parameter to an appropriate value.
+To configure display frame capture, include a :ref:`Stimulus Display` device in your experiment, and set its ``capture_format`` parameter to an appropriate value.

 The time stamp of a ``#stimDisplayCapture`` event is identical to that of the corresponding `stimDisplayUpdate var` event.